gskowera/dockerised-laravel/README.md

-# The Docker setup for Laravel using NGINX, PHP7-FPM, MySQL and phpMyAdmin
+# Docker setup for Laravel 5.4 using NGINX, PHP7-FPM, MySQL and phpMyAdmin

 ## Requires